medical research statistics

 Occasionally, symptoms are severe enough that the person must be hospitalized.
 For example, a person may have severe bleeding or severe diarrhea that causes dehydration.
 In such cases the doctor will try to stop diarrhea and loss of blood, fluids, and mineral salts.
 The patient may need a special diet, feeding through a vein, medications, or sometimes surgery.

 About 25 percent to 40 percent of ulcerative colitis patients must eventually have their colons removed because of massive bleeding, severe illness, rupture of the colon, or risk of cancer.
-Sometimes the doctor will recommend removing the colon if medical treatment fails or if the side effects of corticosteroids or other drugs threaten the patient's health.

 Reference for Ulcerative Colitis(IBD) Article